nirajand/git-workshop/README.md

-# git-github-workshop-GU
+# Git and GitHub Workshop/ Training at Gandaki University

-This repository contains git and Github workshop for Gandaki University
+---